Profit Margin Calculator: Margin, Markup and Pricing Explained

 Blended margin across a product range

-Not every product needs the same margin.
-High-volume, low-differentiation products often run on thin margins; premium or exclusive products can sustain 60–80%.
-Calculate margin per SKU and use a weighted average to understand your blended portfolio margin.
+Not every product in a range needs the same margin.
+High-volume, low-differentiation products often run on thin margins to attract customers or beat competition.
+Premium or exclusive products can sustain 60–80% margins.
+A healthy product portfolio has a mix — calculate margin per SKU and use a weighted average to understand your portfolio-level gross margin.
+If your blended margin is too low, either the product mix needs adjusting (more high-margin products) or pricing needs to increase.

 Accounting for discounts and returns